webplatform/docs-wpd/Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration/index.md

 * Delete all cookies, except: wpwikiUserID, wpwiki_session, wpwikiUserName, Token, LoggedOut, dismissSiteNotice
 * Only place to set cookies are when UserLogin, UserLogout

+'''Reminder''' more notes about specifics for each web application we deployed are noted in  [[WPD:Infrastructure/architecture/Things_to_consider_when_we_expose_service_via_Fastly_and_Varnish|'''Things to consider when we expose service via Fastly and Varnish''']]

 == Accessing VCL configuration from Fastly == [[File:20131121-Fastly-vcl-buttons.png]]
 To access/overwrite the file in Fastly, go to: